tatyanade/Embroidery/README.md

 5. Retaining screw
 6. Center marks

-#### Putting Fabric in the Hoop
+#### Preparing the Hoop

 ![0_hoop_prep.png](./images/0_hoop_prep.png)

-To put the fabric into the hoop, place the outer hoop on the table,open the quick release(A)and loosen the screw(B).
+To put the fabric into the hoop, place the outer hoop on the table,open the quick release (A) and loosen the screw (B).
 Put the fabric backing and fabric on top of the hoop, with the fabric on the topmost.
 Then, place the inner hoop on top of the fabric, and press it firmly into the outer hoop.
 Close the quick release, and turn the screw until the fabric is secured firmly.
 The fabric should be taut for best results.

 #### Attaching and Removing Hoop